This is the top of this pageSite menu here

 [About foreign residents]

-There is a property in the neighborhood where a group of foreigners live, and there are problems such as noise due to fuss and rules for disposing of garbage not being followed.
-Also, on holidays, many people who look like friends gather on bicycles, and at that time, the bicycles are parked on the sidewalk, obstructing traffic.
+There is a property in the neighborhood where foreigners live in groups, causing problems such as loud noise and people not following the rules for taking out the garbage.
+Also, on holidays, many people who appear to be friends on bicycles gather together, and when they do so, their bicycles are parked largely on the sidewalk, obstructing traffic.

-[About Kindergarten]
+[About kindergarten]

 ・Historically, Inagi has not built public kindergartens.
 Inagi was once a rural area, and there was a time when children were supervised at home or at a temple.
 Then the first phase of urbanization began, and as family environments changed, there was a need for a place to leave children.
 At that time, it was still Inagi Village, and I heard that the village hall did not have the financial resources to build a kindergarten, so they asked a local landowner to start one.